TL;DR

 If humans are still executing most resolutions by default, the system is AI-assisted, not agentic.

-The technology is maturing rapidly, but the larger shift is conceptual.
+The technology is maturing, but the larger shift is conceptual.
 Enterprises are moving from managing work to delivering outcomes.

 Final Thoughts